At Gaba we know that our Instructors choose to live in Japan for many different reasons. To this end, we offer independence.

 Teaches mornings and evenings on Tuesdays and Fridays, only evenings on Wednesdays, all day on Saturdays, and half days on Sundays.
 Takes Monday and Thursdays off.

-Takes Japanese lessons at JABA once a week.
+Takes Japanese lessons once a week.
 Plays football on Sunday afternoons.
 Travels overseas at least twice a year.

 Income (after taxes):